We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-De +0 points · about 7 years ago
+De +0 points · over 7 years ago

 I have Hashimoto's disease.
 Horrendous nightmares that woke me were part of the symptoms that started in my mid-thirties.
 They were misdiagnosed as many things for 5 years until a simple blood test indicated little thryroid function.
 (Actually, I'd had Hashimoto's all my life; times of low thyroid functioning coincide with times of severe childhood nightmares.
 As a toddler, doctors were unable to determine why I was losing so much hair.
 I just never told my parents about the nightmares.
 When they were bad, I got up in the middle of the night and slept outside my parents' door.)
 For me, the nightmares stopped once my Synthroid dose was established.
 My endocrinologist said that the dreams were related to hormone fluctuations that come with poor thryroid function.
 My sleep apnea is related somewhat to my slightly enlarged thryroid but mostly to the weight I gained when my thyroid nearly quit and then regained when severe arthritis interfered with sleep.
 So - after all that - check with your endocrinologist, too.